sclaussen/cathedral2021/README.md

 **Friday, July 16th, 2021**<br/>

-The net/net is that after a lot of prepping and climbing we succesfully got the following father/son photo from the summit of Cathedral!<br/>
+**Spoiler Alert**: The net/net is that after a lot of prepping and climbing we succesfully got the following father/son photo from the summit of Cathedral!<br/>

 <img src="./images/Summit2.png" width="600"/><br/>

 Cathedral Peak is one of the most prominent peaks near Tuolumne